Aravindh-dev12/codie-ai/README.md

-# Webly.io 🚀 - AI-Powered Web Development Platform
+# Codie AI - AI-Powered Web Development Platform

-Webly.io is a **revolutionary full-stack web application** that combines **artificial intelligence** with a modern tech stack - powered by **Convex** on the backend and **Next.js** on the frontend.
+Codie AI is a **revolutionary full-stack web application** that combines **artificial intelligence** with a modern tech stack - powered by **Convex** on the backend and **Next.js** on the frontend.
 It transforms the development workflow by generating production-ready code from natural language descriptions.

 ## 🌟 Key Features